 Fiscal 2016.
 On January 30, 2015, a fiscal 2016 consensus tax revenue estimate of \$25.479 billion was agreed upon by the Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means.
-The fiscal 2016 consensus tax revenue estimate represented revenue growth of 4.8% actual from the revised fiscal 2015 estimate of \$24.325 billion.
+The fiscal 2016 consensus tax revenue estimate represented revenue growth of 4.8% actual from the then-current fiscal 2015 estimate of \$24.325 billion.
 The tax estimate assumed a reduction in the Part B rate to 5.10%, effective January 1, 2016.
 The \$25.479 billion figure included off-budget transfers of \$3.783 billion, including pension funding and dedicated sales tax for the MBTA and MSBA.
-On July 17, 2015, the Governor approved the fiscal 2016 budget, which assumed tax revenues of \$25.611 billion, based on the consensus estimate of \$25.479 billion adjusted for the incremental impact of certain tax initiatives enacted as part of the budget.
+On July 17, 2015, the Governor approved the fiscal 2016 budget, which assumed tax revenues of \$25.611 billion (excluding tax revenue from judgments and settlements exceeding \$10 million each), based on the consensus estimate of \$25.479 billion adjusted for the incremental impact of certain tax initiatives enacted as part of the budget.